Registration Now Open!

 • *Optional Networking Reception Ticket $40 add on

-• *Full time students enrolled in an education, speech-language pathology, or early childhood education program only.
+• *Full time university students enrolled in an education (pre-service teachers), speech-language pathology, or early childhood education program only.
 Proof of enrollment is required.
 A maximum of 50 students passes are available.

 Meet The Speakers